dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

 Note that even though some of the partition key values are not provided, hierarchical partition keys still allow targeting only the subpartitions which correspond to the first two properties.
 While this isn't as efficient as targeting a single partition (as identified by all three properties), it's still much more efficient than targeting all partitions.

-Rather than referencing partition key properties in a `Where` operator, you can explicitly specify them by using the <xref:Microsoft.EntityFrameworkCore.CosmosQueryableExtensions.WithPartitionKey%2A> operator:
+Rather than referencing partition key properties in a `Where` operator, you can explicitly specify them by using the <xref:Microsoft.EntityFrameworkCore.CosmosQueryableExtensions.WithPartitionKey*> operator:

 ```c#
 var sessions = await context.Sessions